 - Elves may also be more amenable to retiring from adventure than short-lived races.
 Once an elf's first non-elvish adventuring companions start aging out or settling down, he or she may find that dungeon-crawling just isn't as much fun as it used to be.
 Other elves may eventually see enough comrades-at-arms die to realize that the odds will inevitably catch up to them if they keep risking their lives for decade after decade.
 And still others may take up adventuring simply as a hobby or phase, from which they eventually move on.

 - 'Detect Magic' is a spell... you cast it to get what's written on the box... but, it's magic, so, you're casting magic to detect the presence of magic...?
 Shouldn't that given a massive false positive from the get go...
 "Hey, Lord Jeff, everything in range of the spell is glowing... we've hit the motherlode!/We're in deep shit!"

 - Because it's a divination spell centered on the caster that affects their senses, kind of like a passive sensor or microphone, except for magic.
-Presumably, the highly intelligent caster who originally developed the spell designed it so that the spell would detect 'itself'' in action.
+Presumably, the highly intelligent caster who originally developed the spell designed it so that the spell wouldn't detect 'itself'' in action.

 - Come on now, metal detectors are made of metal and don't detect themselves!

 - It's more interesting to think how Antimagic Shell works (an ongoing spell effect that disables ongoing spell effects).
 This creates some implications, of course.

 - Okay, so say a female druid got a bit frisky with her male animal companion while in wildshape...what would happen to the baby (or babies, for species where multiple births are the norm) if she returned to her original form during the pregnancy?
 Would it even be possible to return to normal?
 These are important questions, damnit!

 - Probably be rejected by her body, which recognises the child as a non-related entity.
 Sort of like how humans can't carry a baby chimpanzee to term.